 cambria, palatino, georgia, 'bitstream vera serif', serif;.
 For what it’s worth.

 Adding more prominent update information.
-Discovering a few sites that concluded that some of my articles must be outdated just because the URI contained an older date suggested me to show update information at the top of pages too.
+Discovering a few sites that concluded that some of my articles must be outdated just because the URI contained an older date suggested me to display update information at the top of pages, too.
 Thus, “last update” is not just mentioned at the end of the page but also in the “intro” element below the heading, when appropriate, for example “Jens Meiert, April 1, 2007 / March 17, 2008”.
-Adding “

-[…], updated March 17, 2008” appeared to be even more clear, but a quick usability test revealed that people understand regardless.
-While additional tests should help, I’ll observe whether or not people notice that I take care of older articles.
-I do, and I do add notes when publications really got “deprecated”.
+[…], updated March 17, 2008” appeared to be even more clear, but a quick usability test showed that people understood regardless.
+While additional tests should help, I’ll monitor whether people notice that I take care of older articles.
+I do, and I do add notes when publications get “deprecated.”

-This has been quick again, especially since I changed many other things as well and found so much additional evidence that the best weapon to improve maintainability is to remove complexity—but, we already had that.
+This has been quick again, especially since I changed many other things as well—and found so much additional evidence that the best weapon to improve maintainability is to remove complexity.
+But, we already covered that.

 Have you ever noticed any substantial benefit from pining such a plethora of services vs. just the established ones like ping-o-matic and a few else?